kathryncodesthings/sql-resource-allocation-analysis/README.md

 - How is staff FTE distributed across departments?: [Query 1](https://github.com/kathryncodesthings/sql-resource-allocation-analysis/blob/main/queries/01_data_validation.sql)
 - What is the monthly salary cost by department?
 [Query 2](https://github.com/kathryncodesthings/sql-resource-allocation-analysis/blob/main/queries/02_core_metrics.sql)
 - How are salary costs allocated between teaching, research, and administration?
 [Query 3](https://github.com/kathryncodesthings/sql-resource-allocation-analysis/blob/main/queries/03_cost_allocation.sql)
-- Are there staff with a total FTE exceeding 1.0 across multiple jobs?
+- Are there staff with a total FTE greater than 1.0 across multiple jobs?
 [Query 4](https://github.com/kathryncodesthings/sql-resource-allocation-analysis/blob/main/queries/04_advanced_analysis.sql)

 ## SQL Techniques Demonstrated
 - Common Table Expressions (CTEs) <!-- A CTE is a temporary, named result set defined with WITH that makes complex SQL easier to read and reason about.
 Similar to a variable -->